 Location: 901 Oak Street, Schertz, TX

-Good to know: 5 baseball/softball fields, Lighting, Covered dugouts, Bleacher seating, Pre-set bases, Restrooms, Concession services.
+Good to know: Lighting, Covered dugouts, Bleacher seating, Pre-set bases, Restrooms, Concession services.

 Parent tip: Call 210-659-1610 to ask about field availability before making the drive.
 BVYA schedules can fill the place on weekends.